 This is a non-credit, non-fee course consisting of a series of lectures on a theme related to one of the course offerings.
 A minimum of three lectures will be given during the semester.
-Required for the Diploma and the Associate of Arts Degree with a concentration in Canadian Studies.
+Required for the Diploma in Arts and Science (Canadian Studies).